 On using second hand doors and windows

 I sourced 1980s french doors from an Edwardian building demolition in in Perth.
 They’ve been tricky and somewhat costly to fit.
-There are tradeoffs with using reclaimed materials.
+These are the tradeoffs with using reclaimed materials.
 It’s an environmentally-friendly approach to recycle and use what’s already around.
 However, time and resources are needed to fit old doors and windows.
 Any savings made on second hand can be eaten up, either by time, or money (usually both).
 The other factor is that old windows are never double-glazed, at least not here in Western Australia.
 If you want to minimise ongoing heating and cooling costs long term, double-glazing is the ultimate approach.
 Going forward, if our budget allows for it, we will consider purchasing double-glazed windows and doors in high-traffic areas, to ensure high functionality, ease of installation and best outcomes for insulation.

 But the doors are beautiful.
 From the sunlit space, we enjoy glimpses of our mini-market garden, and the train carriage beyond.
 By Spring, we’ll be using the space, with a weekly Nature Playgroup, and intimate cultural events.